Devlyn-Nelson/Bondrewd/README.md

 * Enum Field support that can catch invalid numbers without panics.
   * N.B.
 PackedStruct offers this feature, but you are required to use a built-in EnumType Wrapper.
 ModularBitfields exhibits panic behavior.
 * Reverse Byte Order with no runtime cost.
-* Bit 0 positioning.
-Msb0 or Lsb0
+* Bit 0 positioning. `front` or `back`.
+This doesn't truly change bit order, but simply defined which direction in which the indexs of bits should be read. (please read aligned example)
   * PackedStruct offers this.
 * Bit Size Enforcement with non-power of 2 bit lengths.